gabriellewald/education-project/README.md

 ## 4. Machine Learning Models
 [Pre Processing and Modeling Report](https://github.com/gabriellewald/education-project/blob/main/Capstone1_pre_processing_training.ipynb)

-In order to predict the proportion of students passing standards in California K-12 public schools, here I have considered 31 features, either directly from the dataset or engineered/derived from the data.
+In order to predict the proportion of students passing standards in California K-12 public schools, I have considered 31 features, either directly from the dataset or engineered/derived from the data.
 The most important ones in terms of relative importances are parents' level of education, students ethinicity (this might hint cultural and background differences) and socioeconomic status.

 The response variable is numerical and represents a proportion of the total students per school.
 Here, this is treated as a Regression problem since the response variable is numerical.
 Nonetheless, there is no ideal model to predict proportions.